gnorton-missioncloud/technical_training_docs/mermaid/README.md

 This is what I use most, it allows for rapid iteration of diagrams and the associated documentation in markdown format.
-To view local files I make use two browser plug-ins, the first reders markdown, the second adds Mermaid diagrams to that markdown.
+To view local files I make use two browser plug-ins, the first readers markdown, the second adds Mermaid diagrams to that markdown.
 [GitLab Markdown Viewer](https://github.com/painyeph/GitLabMarkdownViewer) is a simple GitLab syntax markdown viewer.
 [Markdown Diagrams](https://github.com/marcozaccari/markdown-diagrams-browser-extension) extends markdown with the diagram support.
 Together they provide a solid base